 - Phonemic Manipulation

-Not only that, but Switch It integrates all of these reading skills (including handwriting and spelling) into one 5 – 10-minute instructional activity.
+Not only that, but Switch It integrates several other reading skills into one 5-10 minute instructional activity.

 Switch It combines multiple sub-skills and builds phonemic processing skills, which is usually the core of the problem in the first place!
 We can do this activity with all age groups by merely advancing the difficulty levels depending on their grade level.

-As you move along the roadmap of this exciting little game, you’ll eventually reach the “Read It” green marker.
+As you move along the roadmap of our little game, you’ll eventually reach the “Read It” green marker.
 Read It works hand in hand with Switch It and you can do both of these activities simultaneously.

 Read It is where the student reads the word by putting the sounds of the letters together as they go using the Blend As You Read STRATEGY.